To Benefit from a Medicinal Mushroom, You Need to Know What You’re Getting

 Also, consider that medicinal mushrooms have been used for thousands of years in Traditional Chinese Medicine (TCM), with varieties like reishi, shiitake, maitake, lion’s mane, turkey tail, and cordyceps being the most revered for their powerful health benefits.
 TCM practitioners still use medicinal mushrooms to treat a host of different ailments and health conditions.

 The chart below shows the significant difference between mushroom, pure mycelium and myceliated grain.
 Pure mycelium can be produced by growing the mycelium in a liquid substrate instead of a solid substrate.
 At the end of the growing process, the liquid can be drained off yielding pure mycelium.
 However, most producers of mycelium-based products grow the mycelium on a grain substrate.

-The Percentage of Beta-glucans and Alpha-glucans in Cordyceps Mushroom and Cordyceps Mycelium
+The Percentage of Beta-glucans and Alpha-glucans in Cordyceps Fruiting Body and Cordyceps Mycelium

 |Cordyceps militaris mushroom||34.36%||1.65%|